laggykiller/sticker-convert/README.md

                         Set maximum file size limit for static stickers.
   --vid-format VID_FORMAT
                         Set file format if input is animated.
+  --img-format IMG_FORMAT
+                        Set file format if input is static.
   --fake-vid            Convert (faking) image to video.
                         Useful if:
                         (1) Size limit for video is larger than image;